Jana-Marie/Otter-Iron/README.md

 # Otter-Iron

-Replacement PCB for TS100, adds USB-C PD.
+Replacement PCB for TS100, adds USB-C PD to every hackers favorite tool!

 Hardware is finished and working, software V0.1!